 - If the domain name looks strange, like “.com.co”, it probably has fake news.

 - The ‘About Us’ tab website is a good place to check a website.

 - Get the same story from different news stories to see what everyone is saying.

 - Consider the source by clicking away from the story to check other parts of the website.

 - Read the full story.
 As headlines are made eye-catching to get clicks.

 - Check the credibility of the author to see if they even exist.

 - Click on the links supporting the story to see if the information provided there relates to the story.

-- Check the date to see whether the story is not just refurbished or reposted and has lost relevance to current events.
+- Check the date of the story to ensure that it has not lost relevance to current events.

-- Consult an expert in the subject or get the story verified through one of the fact-checking websites mentioned above.
+- Consult an expert on the subject or get the story verified through one of the fact-checking websites mentioned above.

 Ultimately though, readers and social media users need to exercise their own critical thinking to avoid falling for the fakers — and worse, sharing the fake news.